smcalilly/writer/README.md

 # writer
 A CLI to write without pause.
 Based upon [note.sh](https://github.com/hachibu/note.sh) - "A simple shell script for managing your random daily notes."
-Use note.sh if you want a simple, single thing.
+Use `note.sh` if you want a simple, single note taking CLI.
+Use `writer` if you want a slightly less simple, somewhat but not really opinionated, writing CLI.

 ## Installation
 Install with this clunky command: